PaddleHQ/paddle-python-sdk/README.md

 ))
 ```

-Where operations require more than one `id`, the `update` function accepts multiple arguments.
+Where operations require more than one `id`, the `update()` method accepts multiple arguments.
 For example, to update an address for a customer, pass the `customerId` and the `addressId`:
 ``` python
 updated_address = paddle.addresses.update(
     'CUSTOMER_ID',